 You can’t go to Vanuatu without visiting the vibrant capital, Port Vila.
 Located on the island of Efate, it gives visitors an indescribable experience.
 It is full of shops, fish restaurants, local museums and many more places to explore.

-If you want to get to the authentic essence of the capital, you should stroll and shop at the local Port Vila market, where you can communicate with the locals, try their traditional foods, and savour delicious fish meals and fresh fruits at very low prices.
+If you want to experience the capital’s authentic essence, stroll and shop at the local Port Vila market.
+Here, you can communicate with the locals, try their traditional foods, and savour delicious fish meals and fresh fruits at meagre prices.

 8. Eden on the River